google-site-verification: googlee90ef68c83eec857.html Malaysian Herbs (127)Asparagus-சதாவரி Skip to main content

-Asparagus Rasemoses- Shathaveri
+Asparagus Rasemosus- Shathaveri

 Shatavari is considered a general health tonic to improve vitality, making it a staple in Siddha and ayurvedic medicine